-Research by Rowe et al. (2018) indicates that many of the plant species that are from a location and may prove beneficial for pollinator species turn out to be lackluster at best.
-Their research indicated that a majority of the plant species that they used received few visits.
-Their research also indicates that wild bees have different floral preferences from honey bees or Bombus spp.
+Research by Rowe et al. (2018) indicates that many of the plant species that are from a given location are thought to be beneficial for pollinator species turn out to be lackluster at best.
+Their research indicated that a majority of the plant species that they used received few pollinator visits.
+Their research also indicated that wild bees have different floral preferences from honey bees or Bombus spp.
 (Rowe et al. 2018).
-Many wild speices have specific fieding requirments which may only be satisfied by a few plant species (Michener 2000, Gibbs et al. 2017).
+Many wild species have specific feeding requirements that may only be satisfied by a few plant species (Michener 2000, Gibbs et al. 2017).

-Pollinator dependent crops are the most affected by the loss of wild bee pollinators (Garibaldi et al. 2011).
-The loss of wild bee nesting sites and natural habitats may be leading to the major decline in crop pollination services contributed by wild bees (Ricketts et al. 2008).
-It is unknown if major crops have been seriously impacted by the loss of natural habitats and the loss of wild bee pollinator services (Holzschuh et al. 2012).
+The loss of wild pollinators will heavily impact pollinator-dependent crops (Garibaldi et al. 2011).
+The loss of wild bee nesting sites and natural habitats may be contributing to a decline in crop pollination services contributed by wild bees (Ricketts et al. 2008).
+Currently, it is unknown if major crops have been seriously impacted by the loss of natural habitats and the loss of wild bee pollinator services (Holzschuh et al. 2012).

-The Southern High plains is dominated by agricultural production systems such as cotton and sorghum.
-As a result, pollinator populations and diversity have drastically declined over the last decades.
-The decline in pollinator populations and diversity are not strictly due to the decline of habitat diversity or habitat fragmentation, but is most likely a combination of many various factors, some which may be unable to define.
-The results of habitat fragmentation and a decline of pollinator habitat have been poorly studied within the Southern Great Plains region, because these land-use changes have occurred relatively recently.
-It is critical to understand the impacts that these drivers are having on pollinator communities, because these pollinator communities may be beneficial for the agricultural producers.
+The Southern High Plains region is dominated by agricultural production systems such as cotton and sorghum.
+The increase in agricultural production has led to a decline in pollinator populations.
+This decline in pollinator populations and diversity are not strictly due to the decline of habitat diversity or habitat fragmentation, but is most likely a combination of many factors.
+The results of habitat fragmentation and a decline of pollinator habitat have been poorly studied within the Southern High Plains region, because these land-use changes have occurred relatively recently.
+Within the last 150 years this region has changed from a region plagued with droughts to an agriculturally dominated region surviving on the Ogallala Aquifer (Allen et al. 2008).
+It is critical to understand the impacts that these drivers are having on pollinator communities, partly because these pollinator communities may be beneficial to agricultural producers.

-My research focus will be to investigate a few of the various seed blends that are developed by the NRCS and private industry to restore pollinator habitats.
-The seed mixes within the region are poorly studied and must only conform to structure that was developed by the CP-42 initiative.
-The two seed mixes to be used within these experiments contain many of the same plant species (Figure 1).
-The two seed mixtures from Native American Seed Company and Bamert seed company are extremely similar and slightly vary in terms of species used and overall composition of the seed mixes (Figure 1).
-As found in Figure 1, many of the species are found within the family Asteracea, or commonly known as the Sunflower or Aster family.
-The composition of the seed mixes I will build upon previous studies indicating the positive responses of pollinator communities to increased natural habitats and the positive effects that these populations have on nearby agriculture.
+My research focus will be to investigate a few of the various seed blends that are developed by the NRCS and private industry to restore pollinator habitat.
+The seed mixes within the region have not been studied and must only conform to the guidelines of the CP-42 initiative.
+The two seed mixes to be used within these experiments contain many of the same plant species (Table 1).
+The two seed mixtures from Native American Seed Company and Bamert Seed Company are extremely similar and slightly vary in terms of species used and overall composition of the seed mixes (Table 1).
+As seen in Table 1, many of the species are found within the family Asteracea, commonly known as the sunflower or aster family.
+I will build upon previous studies and conduct research on the pollinator communities that are supported by the seed mixes.

+Pilot Study